chquanquan/EnglishGrammar/README.md

 > a.
 There is no use your arguing with him.
 > b.
 There is no use your complaining to me about this.

-3. there is no doing something = it's th
+3. there is no doing something = it's impossible to do something = we can't do something.
+> a. there is no gainsaying / denying the fact that... 毋庸置疑
+> b. there is no telling what will happen tomorrow.
+> c. there's no knowing the future = it's impossible to know the furture = we can't know it.

+### 做宾语

 ## 动词不定式